ciselab/CPS_repo_mining/analysis/grbl.md

 worse case is 1ms upon a new block or replanning the active block.
 Added altogether, it’s argubly still twice as efficient as the old one.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit does not change any performance-related features.
+New algorithm that increased the performance.

 ## Commit #38
 ### Hash